dhborus/Dreams/ComputerPickUp.md

 Zotero as bibliography program.
 Firefox for clipping.
 Safari for general surfing and note-taking (only because I can do stuff automatically with it).

-Will use LaunchBar for awhile, Alfred as second choice.
-Quicksilver a bit iffy and has a learning curve at this time.
+Will use Quicksilver for awhile, followed by Alfred.
+There is a learning curve, of course, but in this case a relearning curve.

-Devote learning to DevonThink3.
+Devote learning to DevonThink3 and Keyboard Maestro.

 Use Default focus, much less squinting.